Zjx402/Kea2/README.md

 emulator -avd Android12 -port 5554 &
 ```

-> [quicktest.py](https://github.com/XixianLiang/KeaPlus/blob/main/quicktest.py) is a dead simple script which is ready-to-go with Fastbot.
-You can customize this script for testing your apps.
+> [quicktest.py](https://github.com/ecnusse/Kea2/blob/main/kea2/assets/quicktest.py) is a dead simple script which is ready-to-go with Fastbot.
+You can customize this script for testing your own apps.

 ## Feature 1(查找稳定性问题): running Fastbot